vishalg0wda/s2-sdk-typescript/docs/models/components/output.md

 # Output

-Reply which can be a batch of records, or a sequence number if the request could not be satisfied.
+Batch of records, or a sequence number if the read could not be satisfied.
+An empty batch or a sequence number output will be a terminal message in a session.

 ## Supported Types